 -

-October 2022 - Ag Students attend Southeast Texas Beef Symposium
+Oct2022: Ag Students Attend Southeast TX Beef Symposium

 On Thursday, October 27, 2022 students enrolled in Advanced Animal Science attended the Southeast Texas Beef Symposium hosted by Texas AgriLife Extension, with the assistance of professors from Texas A&M and Sam Houston State University Agriculture Science departments.
 Students spent the day attending hands-on sessions including: Anatomy and Physiology dissection lab, a blood draw for pregnancy checks on cows, ultrasounding cattle for carcass traits and fat thickness, taste testing tenderness of different cuts of meat, identifying parts of cattle, where their bones are placed and where each cut of meat comes from on the animal, and digestion, featuring a cannulated cow.
 Cannulated cattle are those which have a surgically placed cannula, or porthole-like device placed on their side into the rumen.
 This allows veterinarians and researchers to examine content digested by the animal for various purposes.
 They finished off the afternoon with a lesson on safe food handling and proper cooking temperatures, followed by seasoning and grilling their own hamburgers.